dossma/ebook-rename/README.md

 # ebook-file-renaming
 Renaming pdf and epub files according to their metadata entries

+## Motivation
-__Motivation__: While people have increasingly a digital ebook library, oftentimes the file names are messy and inconsistent.
+While people have an increasing digital ebook library, oftentimes the file names are messy and inconsistent.

+This program cleans up your files and you get a homogenous file name structure.

+## Summary
 This program renames your files by picking title and author from its metadata.

-Finally, your library is cleaned up with a homogenous file name structure.
+_Example:_ `messyname.epub` is being renamed to `Robinson Crusoe by Daniel Dafoe.epub`

+## Procedure
-The program scans a directory, including subdirectories, for pdf and epub files, extracts title and author from metadata and replace its filename with that.
+The program scans a directory, including subdirectories, for pdf and epub files.

-When metadata is present, the program proposes for each file its renaming which the user can confirm or not.
+For each file, when metadata is present, the program proposes its renaming which the user can confirm or not.
-In case of confirmation, the program sets the pattern >title by author.pdf< (or .epub)
+The proposed file name has the pattern `title by author.pdf` (or `....epub`).
-Example: >messyname.epub< is being renamed to >Robinson Crusoe by Daniel Dafoe.epub< In case it should not be renamed as proposed, the program asks to rename it manually which you can skip as well.
+In case you deny the proposed renaiming (for example when metadata is empty and the proposed file name is bad), the program asks you to rename it manually.
+You then enter a new file name manually __or__ decide to leave its present file name.
 So for each file, you are in control if and how it should be renamed.

 <!-- ![example image](header.png) -->